South Australian Railways steel carriage stock: Northern Rivers Scenic Railway

 The NRSR intended to use the cars for services in northern New South Wales on the Murwillumbah line.
 On 29 December 1989 the eight cars already on standard gauge were transferred to Goulburn roundhouse as a temporary staging point before later being shifted further north.
 In 1991 they were joined by the three cars which had been stored at Port Pirie - 750, 752 and 780.

-In 1999 the complete ex-SteamAge Northern Rivers fleet entered service as their Ritz Rail train, with sitting cars Oxley (ex 502), Clarence (ex 603), Wilsons (ex 604), Brunswick (ex 605), dining cars Tweed (ex 601) and Richmond (ex 607), club car Cape Byron (ex 708) and Power Car (ex 713).
+In 1999, the complete ex-SteamAge Northern Rivers fleet entered service as their Ritz Rail train, with sitting cars Oxley (ex 502), Clarence (ex 603), Wilsons (ex 604), Brunswick (ex 605), dining cars Tweed (ex 601) and Richmond (ex 607), club car Cape Byron (ex 708) and Power Car (ex 713).
 It appears that cars 750, 752 and 780 may not have re-entered service at the time, and their whereabouts following the sale of the rest of the fleet is unknown.

-In May 2004 the Ritz Rail train was transferred from Murwillumbah to Lithgow for long-term storage, and in 2010 the fleet was shifted to Parkes for a stock auction.
+In May 2004, the Ritz Rail train was transferred from Murwillumbah to Lithgow for long-term storage, and in 2010 the fleet was shifted to Parkes for a stock auction.

 West Coast Railway

-In 1994 West Coast Railway acquired the remaining four cars from Newport - 700, 709, 711 and 714.
+In 1994, West Coast Railway acquired the remaining four cars from Newport - 700, 709, 711 and 714.
 These were transferred to Ballarat Workshops for restoration, and within a few years three of them had re-entered service as excursion class vehicles.
 709 was kept at Ballarat as a source of spare parts.

 When the company folded the four vehicles were sold to Steamrail.
-While in West Coast Railways service they used the code BK, following on from V/Line's use of that code for 702 and 703 in the period 1983-1992.
+While in West Coast Railways service they used the code BK, following on from V/Line's use of that code for 702 and 703 in the period 1983–1992.

+709 was scrapped in 2011 at Ballarat East.